TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/aws-iot/default/deployment-guide.md

 - **Principal Account ID** {{< distributions "Enterprise" >}}: AWS Account ID that The Things Stack authenticates with.
 - **Thing Type Name**: The unique AWS IoT Core thing type name for this integration.
 - **Thing Name Scheme**: The name that is given to AWS IoT things when they are created by the integration.
-  - When using DevEUI, the thing name will be like 1122334455667788.
+  - When using `DevEUI`, the name will appear as the numeric DevEUI, i.e 1122334455667788.
-  - When using DeviceID, the thing name will be a combination of the CloudFormation stack name and the device ID as registered in  {{% tts %}}.
-It would be like `<stack-name>_<device-id>`.
+  - When using `DeviceID`, the thing name will be a combination of the CloudFormation stack name and the device ID as registered in  {{% tts %}}, i.e. `<stackName>_<DeviceID>`.
 - **Thing Shadow Metrics**: Enable or disable updating the thing shadow with metrics.
 - **Cluster Address**: The cluster address of your {{% tts %}} deployment.
   - When using **The Things Stack Cloud**, go to [The Things Stack Cloud Addresses]({{< relref "/getting-started/cloud-hosted/addresses" >}}) to find your cluster address